jcorks/Dynacoe/doc/src/md/shaders.md

 // color is undefined.
 vec4 Dynacoe_SampleColor(in int textureIndex, in vec2 uv);

-// Samples shininess information from the given texture. float Dynacoe_SampleShininess(in int textureIndex, in vec2 uv);
+// Samples shininess information from the given texture.
+The shiny componeny is the first float Dynacoe_SampleShininess(in int textureIndex, in vec2 uv);

 // Returns whether the texture index has a texture binding associated with it.